dhartnet/ENPM661-Project-3-Part-2/README.md

 Implementation of the A* Algorithm for a Point Robot with ROS/Gazebo Simulation

 # How to Run
-Create a ros environment on your computer following the instructions provided to us here: https://github.com/shantanuparabumd/turtlebot3_project3

-Save and move both "A_star.py" and "A_star_ros.py" to the ros environment and save them in the "scripts" folder

-Open the competition world with the robot spawned

-Open both "A_star.py" and "A_star_ros.py"

-Run the "A_star_ros.py" program by opening it in an IDE.
-Ensure "A_star.py" is also opened so it can run simultaneously.
+Download the ros package to a location in your computer

+In the terminal navigate to where the ros package is saved and then navigate to <project3_ws/src/turtlebot3_project3/scripts>

+Build your package and launch "ros2 launch turtlebot3_project3 competition_world.launch.py"

+Run "python3 A_ros.py" in a new terminal, but ensure you are also in the <project3_ws/src/turtlebot3_project3/scripts> location

 Enter the goal coordinates as prompted.
 The code will check that the provided coordinates are within the workspace and not inside any obstacles.

+To enter the goal coordinates, just enter a goal location with the units in centimeters.
+The x-coordinate will be prompted first, then the y-coordinate.

 # Dependencies
 The following Python libraries are used: